On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Framework and Assumptions

-The structure is considered to fail due to fatigue if the cumulated damage $\Dcum$ (Eq.~\ref{eq_dcum}) exceeds one.
-When the \sn{} curve is randomized through a global shift of the \sn{} curve pattern (option tagged $\snsh{}$), the ultimate strength, $\Su$, is formally identified with the stress-cycle amplitude for which the realized \sn{} curve intersects N=1 (thereby, $\Su$ is a random variable).
-Then, two failure modes can be differentiated: (i) failure due to a cumulated fatigue damage exceeding one, $\Dcum >1$ (with no occurrence of ultimate strength exceedance); (ii) failure due to the occurrence of a stress cycle whose amplitude exceeds $\Su$.
+The structure is considered to fail due to fatigue when the cumulated damage, $\Dcum$ (Eq.~\ref{eq_dcum}), exceeds one.
+As the \sn{} curve is randomized through a global shift of the \sn{} curve pattern, the ultimate strength, $\Su$, can be formally identified as the stress-cycle amplitude at which the realized \sn{} curve intersects $N=1$ (thereby, $\Su$ is a random variable).
+Then, two failure modes can be distinguished: (i) failure due to a cumulated fatigue damage exceeding one, $\Dcum >1$ (with no occurrence of ultimate strength exceedance); (ii) failure due to the occurrence of a stress cycle with an amplitude exceeding $\Su$.

-When the \sn{} curve pattern is randomized through the addition of a white noise (option tagged $\snwn{}$), the distinction between two failure modes becomes somewhat fuzzier.
-Indeed, it is no longer possible to formally identify an ultimate strength, because a realized \sn{} curve, $n(S)$, is no longer a monotonically decreasing function.
-To handle this configuration, the \sn{} curves are formally extrapolated in the range $N<1$.
-Then, it is again possible to define two distinct failure modes: (i) failure due to fatigue accumulation, with no single cycle inducing a damage larger than unity; (ii) failure due to the occurrence of a single stress cycle inducing an individual damage larger than unity (regardless of the fatigue damage accumulated beforehand).